 Also called a deposit account, a checking account is a building block of daily money management.

-Checking accounts are very liquid.
+Checking account money is liquid.
 They allow for a high number of withdrawals and unlimited deposits.

-They are great for paying regular bills and for day-to-day expenses, and they give you a convenient way to get paid and store your money.
+A checking account is great for paying regular bills and for day-to-day expenses.
+It also gives you a convenient way to get paid and store your money.